-What to do after your child comes home from preschool?
-Here are some ideas on creating a good after school schedule at home for your preschooler.
+What to do after your child ends the school day?
+Here are some ideas on creating a good after school schedule at home for your little one.

 1. Snack time

 For many kids, snack time is a welcome recharging.
 Back when my kids were on campus, they’d come home ravenous for a snack.
 Sometimes lunch felt like hours ago, and other times, they wouldn’t finish what they ate and would be hungry for a refill.